 Drury's tea production has moved on from blending teas on a zinc floor using wooden shovels, as was the process in the days of Olmi Brothers Tea.
 Whilst loose leaf teas and traditional teabags remain a solid foundation of Drury's tea offering, pyramid teabags are now the fastest growing part of the range of teas.
 Utilising two Fuso packing machines, the company can produce up to 50,000 pyramid teabags per day at full production speed.

-Today, besides Drury's retail shop in Covent Garden, the company is proud to supply some of the most prestigious restaurants in the UK with their tea and coffee requirements.
+Today, the company is proud to supply some of the most prestigious restaurants in the UK with their tea and coffee requirements.
 The company is still family owned and run by the sons and grandsons of the original three brothers, who share their commitment and enthusiasm for the finest teas and coffees.